JujuAdams/Bento/docs/0.2/Tech-Step.md

 1. Root element
 2. Inventory window
+2. Scrollbox
-3. Apple item
+3. Apple
-4. Banana item
+4. Banana
 5. Peel button
-6. Cherry item
+6. Cherry
 7. Close button

 ?> The [Draw order](Tech-Draw-and-Draw-After) is built in broadly the same way.
 When detecting which element (if any) the pointer is hovering over, Bento iterates over the Step order but in reverse.